 A few weeks ago, the short message service Twitter was hacked.
 Several high-profile Twitter accounts were taken over by unknown persons, including Apple, Barack Obama and more.
 The perpetrators have now been caught, including a 17-year-old.

-After Declarations the WFLA Channel 8 News site, a Florida teenager has been arrested.
-17-year-old Graham Clark is facing 30 charges of "defrauding people across America" through the Twitter hack.
+After Declarations According to the WFLA Channel 8 News site, a Florida teenager has been arrested.
+17-year-old Graham Clark faces 30 counts of "defrauding people across America" through the Twitter hack.
 He is accused of organized fraud, 17 counts of communications fraud, one count of fraudulent use of personal information involving over $100,000 or 30 or more victims, 10 counts of fraudulent use of personal information, and one count of unauthorized access to a computer or electronic device.

 Around 130 Twitter accounts were hacked